Fraud Blocker

 • Wrap with packing paper first

-• Add bubble wrap for extra protection
+• Add bubble wrap for protection

-• Secure with tape (avoid tape touching surfaces)
+• Secure with tape (avoid surface contact)

-• Cover all corners and edges
+• Cover edges and corners

-Never allow fragile items to touch each other inside the box.
+Never let items touch inside the box.

 Step 4: Packing Glassware and Dishes